vivocha/react-native-vivocha-demo-expo/README.md

 ## 📦 Using `react-native-vivocha` in Your Expo App

-Once published, the plugin can be installed via npm:
+The plugin can be installed via npm:

 ```sh
 npm install --save @vivocha/react-native-vivocha
 ```

-Because the plugin contains native code, you must use a **custom Expo dev client**.

 ### Setup Instructions